-From a functional perspective, Almotive's aiDriveTM software suite can be divided into five main building blocks - engines -, each responsible for a specific key component of selfdriving technology.
-These components reflect a natural flow of processing, understanding, and reacting to the environment.
-Almotive carries out active research and development in the fields of technologies related to these components.
+From a functional perspective, aiMotive's aiDriveTM software suite can be divided into six main building blocks - engines -, each responsible for a specific key component of self-driving technology.
+These components reflect a natural flow of processing, understanding, and reacting to the environment. aiMotive carries out active research and development in the fields of technologies related to these components.

 Each engine is divided into modules responsible for select processes.
-Certain modules rely on AI for improved perception and decision-making performance, while others utilize formal algorithms throughout the system to ensure safety.
+Certain modules rely on AI for improved perception performance, while others utilize formal algorithms throughout the system to ensure safety.

-• Perception Engine, responsible for handling sensor data, detecting and classifying objects, and interpreting the environment
+- Perception Engine, responsible for handling sensor data, detecting and classifying static and dynamic objects, and interpreting the environment